etherfi-protocol/etherfi-avs-operator-CLI/README.md

   - Mainnet: 0x2093Bbb221f1d8C7c932c32ee28Be6dEe4a37A6a
   - Holesky: 0xdf9679e8bfce22ae503fd2726cb1218a18cd8bf4

-## Prerequisites
+## Prerequisites as AVS operator

 - Environment file for expected ENV variables(See sample.env).
-- ECDSA key file which is a account to be delegated by ether.fi team.
 - BLS key file which is used for AVS operation.
+- a wallet (EOA or gnosis safe) to interact with ether.fi AVS operator contracts.
 - Etherereum RPC endpoint to send transactions.

 ## Scenario